Nelson00011/Vase9/README.md

 - **Astral UV** an extremely fast Python packae and project manager, written in Rust [here](https://docs.astral.sh/uv/)

+- **[DeepSeek.AI](https://deepseek.ai/)** stands out with its focus on efficiency, performance, and accessibility.
+Their models are designed to be cost-effective while delivering state-of-the-art results via a Chrome extension.

 #### **style:**
 - `frameworks and links associated`